Secured Debentures Meaning: Everything You Need to Know

 There are several key provisions in place to protect bondholders who buy debentures.
 These protections include:

 - Limiting the initial bond issuance to keep the issuer from over-leveraging his or her company and to keep him or her from diluting the amount of power held by existing bondholders.

 - Requiring the issuer to agree to a negative pledge clause.
 This makes sure issuers can't pledge assets for another security if pledging that would put repayment of the current debenture, or debt bond instrument, at risk.

 - Establishing a covenant that ensures the issuer maintains a certain level of financial ratios and works within the financial limits to reduce the likelihood of default.
 These covenants are very common in bond issuances.

 - It's also common for bondholders to be required to pay interest on the debenture before they can make any dividend payments.

 Another important note about debentures is that while they're not secured by any specific property or pieces of collateral, the debt holders do have general claims against the issuers' assets and earnings.
 Debenture bondholders can still make a claim against any assets that haven't been specifically assigned or pledged as security against another debt.

 Different shareholders do, however, have the first claim on a company's assets right alongside the company's other creditors when there aren't any specifically pledged assets and if there is no secured debt.
 A company that has good creditworthiness typically has no need to pledge any specific assets to be allowed to sell a bond issue because it will pay fairly low interest rates regardless.

 If you need help with the meaning of secured debentures, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.